Mechanical Engineering – exchange students

 Mechanical engineering is at the core of almost all engineered products 'Made in Germany'.
 Designing and manufacturing high-quality products requires not only an excellent understanding of the customer and market requirements, but also an efficient product design process and a thorough understanding of the key technical fundamentals, their possibilities and their limitations.
 Germany is not just a pacemaker in the development of up-market engineering products.
 It also demonstrates that it is possible to supply a modern, energy-dependent society with an environmentally-friendly energy base.

-Each summer semester (April–July) exchange students from our partner universities can gain insight into this expertise by taking some of the following classes in English:
+Exchange students from our partner universities can gain insight into this expertise by taking some of the following classes in English.
+Classes are offered in the summer semester or the winter semester.
+Please choose from the classes in the semester you wish to attend:

 Mechanical Engineering – courses in English